aochagavia/buy-me-a-beer/readme.md

 * Persist user messages
 * Logging in as admin to moderate user messages

-Additionally, to keep mental sanity in the development process we should be able to:
+Additionally, to keep mental sanity in the development process we must be able to:

 * Easily deploy the application
 * Easily run the application locally